 Breast Reduction Options

-Dr. Barrett begins his breast reduction procedures with an incision that encircles the areola, just inside the pigmented area so visible scarring with be minimal.
+Dr. Barrett begins his breast reduction procedures with an incision that encircles the areola, just inside the pigmented area so visible scarring will be minimal.
 A second incision can be added down the lower portion of the breast, which is known as a lollipop incision due to its shape.
 Dr. Barrett can perform nearly all his breast reductions through this lollipop technique without the need for additional incisions to access the breast skin and tissue.
 In addition to creating a more comfortable recovery process, fewer incisions also mean less scarring after surgery, ensuring a more desirable aesthetic result.
 The alternative is the anchor pattern reduction that can leave the breasts looking boxy and adds an additional horizontal scar component.

 Adding a Breast Lift